 Visual scarring will occur after a mammoplasty, although they will be well concealed under clothing and swimwear.
 Scars will run around the areola, vertically down the center of the breast, and horizontally along the breast crease.
 Over time, these will fade, although they will always remain visible.
 Normally, women are extremely pleased with the results from their surgery, and relieved to have their breasts down to a proportionate size, making the resulting scars inconsequential.

-A mammoplasty procedure will cost between $11,000 and $13,500 – depending on the surgical technique.
+At your initial consultation, Dr. Lohner will go over the procedures and the costs involved.
+The cost varies – depending on the surgical technique.
 This includes the surgeon’s fee, the anesthesiologist, and the hospital charges.